Thomas Strangways (1643–1713): Career

 Strangways was a leader of the Tories in Dorset, and was returned unopposed at the 1690 English general election.
 Though generally acting with the Country party, he was sometimes seen as a Court Tory.
 He took several leaves of absence during the Parliament.
 Returned again at the 1695 English general election, he refused to sign the Association in February 1696 and voted against fixing the price of guineas at 22s in March.
 He voted against the attainder of Sir John Fenwick on 25 November 1696.
 In 1698 he tried to claim the post of Clerk of the Pells for which his father had purchased the reversion, but was unsuccessful.
 He was returned as a Tory at the 1698 English general election and was expected to oppose the standing army in October.
 He was returned again at the two general elections in 1701 and was blacklisted for opposing preparations for war with France.
 On 26 February 1702 he supported the motion to vindicate the Commons’ proceedings in impeaching William III's ministers in the previous session.

 Strangways was returned again at the 1702 English general election and voted on 13 February 1703 against the Lords’ amendments to the bill regarding the time to take the oath of abjuration.
 He also voted for the tack on 28 November 1704, in spite of lobbying by Robert Harley.
 He was returned at the 1705 English general election and voted against the Court candidate for Speaker on 25 October 1705.
 He seconded a motion to make further provision for the Duke of Marlborough, and was appointed to the committee to bring in a bill for settling on the Duke a pension of £5,000 p.a.

 For his last nine in Parliament, Strangways was the Father of the House being the longest serving member.
 At the 1708 British general election, he was returned as a Tory and voted against the impeachment of Dr Sacheverell in 1710.
-After the 1710 British general election, he was classed as a Hanoverian Tory and was a member of the October Club.
+After the 1710 British general election, he was classed as a Hanoverian Tory and was a member of the October Club and the Loyal Brotherhood.
 He was one of the ‘worthy patriots’ who detected the mismanagements of the previous administration.
 He obtained leave of absence on the grounds of ill-health on 8 April 1712 and stood down at the 1713 British general election in favour of his son Thomas.